kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

         - **2. The Main Loop:**
             - Continue the algorithm while the min heap is not empty.
             - Alternative loop conditions include:
-                - While the number of visited nodes is less than the total number of nodes ($n$).
+                - While the number of visited nodes is less than the total number of nodes (`n`).
-                - While the number of edges in the MST is less than $n - 1$.
+                - While the number of edges in the MST is less than `n - 1`.
             - **Pop** the edge with the smallest weight from the min heap.
         - **3. Processing Edges:**
             - If the destination node has already been visited, skip it to avoid cycles.